Skip to content

 Bazel build

-Bazel is a relatively new build system open sourced by google.
+Bazel is a build system open sourced by google.
 The main difference with traditional Makefiles is that it checks to make sure that dependences are not lost and the builds are reproducible and hermetic.
-This document explains how to use Bazel in the LGraph project.
+This document explains how to use Bazel in the LiveHD project.
+External dependences are managed with bzlmod (MODULE.bazel).

 Build targets are referred to using the syntax //<relative path to BUILD file>:<executable>, where // is the path of the root livehd directory.

-To build the LiveHD shell and supporting libraries, the target would be //main:all.
-To build every target in LiveHD (helpful for checking if changes cause compilation failures), the target would be //:....
+To build the lhd driver and supporting libraries, the target would be //lhd:lhd.
+To build every target in LiveHD (helpful for checking if changes cause compilation failures), the target would be //....
 For more details on target syntax, see this page.

 Release vs fastbuild (default) vs debug